sidd-cr7/task-manager/README.md

  Features:

-- Add new tasks with basic validation with a title
+- Add new tasks with basic validation, with a title
 - Mark tasks as completed or undo completion
 - Delete tasks
 - Empty state handling when no tasks are present